Segment Area Calculator

-Have a look at the picture below to help you visualise the difference between segment and sector, as those two names are sometimes confused:
+Have a look at the picture below to help you visualize the difference between segment and sector, as those two names are sometimes confused:

 What is a chord of a circle?

-A chord is a line which connects two points on the circle - you can think of it as the bowstring of an ideally curved bow.
+A chord is a line that connects two points on the circle – you can think of it as the bowstring of an ideally curved bow.
 The infinite line extension of a chord is called a secant.
-The special case of a chord is one that passes through the centre of a circle - and that's the circle diameter, of course!
+The special case of a chord is one that passes through the center of a circle – and that's the circle diameter, of course!

 Formulas for a segment of a circle area